Pulover/PuloversMacroCreator/Documentation/Preview.md

 Keeps unchecked rows in the macro as commented out script, instead of not exporting them.

+### Show groups as comments

+Adds group names as single-line comments in the preview/exported script.

 ### Line Wrap

 Automatically add a line break to long lines.